 If you decide to grow a herb garden on your balcony, you need to consider the following:

 - What are the best herbs to grow on your balcony?

-- When is the best time to grow herbs?
+- When is the best time to grow the herbs?

 - How do you care for the herbs?

-This article has everything you need to know to make growing herbs a walk in a park for you.
+This article has everything you need to know to make this process a walk in the park for you.

-It is essential to consider the space you have when choosing a pot for your balcony herb garden.
-Crates, chests, and large wooden planter boxes are affordable, and you can grow different herbs with shared requirements.
+It is important to consider the space that you have when choosing a pot for your balcony herb garden.
+Crates, chests and large wooden planter boxes are affordable and you can grow different herbs with shared requirements.

-If you prefer the smaller pots, the best ones are those made of clay, as they have an earthy, natural look.
+If you prefer the smaller pots, the best ones are those made of clay as they look natural.
 Plastic pots are lightweight and easy to carry – you can even hang them easily.
 If you want pots that make a statement, get ceramic planters.

 All in all, choosing a pot depends on the space and the resources that you have.
 You can also explore vertical hydroponic gardening if soil and space are a big problem for you.

-Did you know that just like your hedges, herbs also need regular trimming?
-It’s best to trim your herbs regularly to improve the growth of foliage for dense-looking plants.
-You can do this on sunny days just before noon using a sharp knife or scissors.
-Also, remember to cut off the blooms to prevent seed formation.
+Prune your herbs regularly to improve the growth of foliage for dense looking plants.
+Prune the herbs on sunny days just before noon with a sharp knife or scissors.
+Remember to cut off the blooms to prevent seed formation.